oacalvo/app_td/README.md

 - endpoint coordinates

 It also includes `Dynamic Cut`, which allows time-varying geometry using keyframes.
 This is useful when the feature you want to cut through drifts over time.

+Dynamic cuts are straight-line cuts only.
+Curved cuts can be drawn and sampled, but they are not keyframed over time.

 ### Measure